 Lunch aides stop us when we visit the school and compliment him on always saying please, thank you and being so polite.

 However, with his sister, he lets his inner chaos monkey reign.
+I know that as parents, we are all concerned when we aggressive behavior in our kids.

 But he’s not solely responsible for the hitting.

 I say that and I know you might cringe.
 I never want my son feel its OK to hit and that my daughter somehow deserved it.
+Kids are in charge of their own emotions and shouldn’t ever say that someone “caused them” to act a certain way.

 But siblings know each other so well.
-My daughter thinks its funny when my son loses his temper and she knows how to twist his buttons until he rages.
+My daughter thinks it’s funny when my son loses his temper and she knows how to twist his buttons until he rages.

 Yes, we need to address the hitting behavior first in terms of: